real estate dispute arbitration in West Salem, Ohio 44287

 The Dispute:

-Linda Marshall, who purchased her three-bedroom home on Maple Street in 2018, claimed that Greg Thompson had encroached on her property by building a wooden fence and planting shrubbery roughly 6 feet over the agreed property line.
+Linda Marshall, who purchased her three-bedroom home on Maple Street in 2018, claimed that the claimant had encroached on her property by building a wooden fence and planting shrubbery roughly 6 feet over the agreed property line.
 Greg, a contractor by trade, insisted that the property line had been incorrectly surveyed in 2015 and that his fence was firmly within his rights.
 The settled property line records showed some inconsistencies, and after multiple attempts to negotiate failed, they agreed to binding arbitration to avoid a drawn-out court battle.

 Timeline and Stakes: